planeklm/razed-givecash/README.md

 ![Razed Cash Give Banner](https://github.com/planeklm/razed-givecash/assets/91488137/993642e8-5f61-447a-98b7-5ecace33a639)

 **Hello FiveM community!👋**\
-We have created a simple cash give script for qbcore framework which has options for both QB and OX.
+We have created a cash give script for qbcore framework which includes a message system, its just a simple drag and drop.
 You use your 3rd-eye (qb-target default) to interact with a player to open the UI.

 ![image-removebg-preview - 2023-08-22T003453 109](https://github.com/planeklm/razed-givecash/assets/91488137/d63585ba-378a-4289-8cff-3b61a5055530)